 How do you spell relief?
 R-O-L-A-I-D-S or so go the commercials.
 The scene is familiar.
 If you find yourself with a bit of an upset stomach from a spicy indulgence and relief is as close as your bottle of TUMS or Rolaids.

 Heartburn.
-It goes by many names: acid reflux, gastro-esophageal-reflux-disease or GERD, acid indigestion, or by the more medical terms such as pyrosis, cardialgia and even dyspepsia although the latter is really a combination of stomach pain with heartburn.
+It goes by many names: acid reflux, gastro-esophageal-reflux-disease or GERD, acid indigestion, or by more medical terms such as pyrosis, cardialgia, and even dyspepsia although the latter is really a combination of stomach pain with heartburn.

 It is characterized by a burning sensation in the chest, just behind the breastbone (sternum) and generally located in the upper central abdomen but can move to the front of the throat and neck.